 Choosing to attend college is a big investment in your future and is one of the most personally rewarding and demanding challenges you will ever accept.
 LIM College is a great value by combining an outstanding private education and real-world, career-building experience with one of the most affordable and competitive tuition rates in the New York City metropolitan area.

 Along with your investment of time and effort, your college education requires financing.
 At LIM College we are committed to helping students explore financing options that enable them to reach their educational goals.
-During 2013-2014, approximately 80% of LIM College students received some form of aid which averaged $21,182 (including all loans) per student.
+During 2014-2015, approximately 82% of LIM College students received some form of aid which averaged $20,447 (including all loans) per student.
 We offer a variety of scholarships, grants, loans and student employment opportunities that are designed to support the entire educational career of our students.
+During 2014-2015, LIM College students were recipients of scholarships and/or need-based grants averaging $6,669.

 Accepted matriculated undergraduate students enrolled at least half-time (6 credits per term) are eligible for Subsidized student loans, while those without financial need are eligible for Unsubsidized loans.
 The federal government pays the interest on subsidized loans while in school; and borrowers are responsible for interest payments under the unsubsidized loan program.